oreqizer/oreqizer/content/the-math-of-fitness/index.md

 ## Work capacity

-How do we optimize our ability to perform the tasks we want, participate in sports, thus increase our "fitness"?
+How do we optimize our ability to perform the tasks we want, participate in sports, thus increasing our "fitness"?
 With power being the common variable, we want to be able to _exert as much power as possible for a certain period of time_ in a specific context.
 In other words, we want to be able to _perform as much work as possible within a time frame_.